-Mv Dania, a 40-year-old ship that plied the Gulf and East African trade routes in the 80s, was sunk amid pomp and jubilation at Bamburi Marine Park in Mombasa.
-There, she is expected to help replenish the depleted coral reef.
+Amid pomp and jubilation, people sunk the Mv Dania, a ship that plied the Gulf and East African trade routes in the 80s, at Bamburi Marine Park in Mombasa.
+She is expected to help replenish the depleted coral reef.

-The sinking on Sunday was witnessed by hundreds of tourists along the Bamburi waterfront.
-They had been carried by boat to within a few metres of the blue vessel to witness the historic occasion.
+Hundreds of tourists along the Bamburi waterfront witnessed the sinking on Sunday.
+The boat carried humans within a few meters of the blue vessel to witness the historic occasion.

 The bow lifted above the water before disappearing under a plume of dust.
 Groups of anxious engineers and environmentalists hugged and cheered when the vessel went down.

-Mr. Walter Wilkie, a consultant with Whitesands Beach Hotel who said he took part in another ship sinking in the Comoros in 1992, described the event as impressive.
-Ms-Katherine Anderson from the United Kingdom, traveling aboard the Mv Universe, exclaimed: “It is historic.
+Mr Walter Wilkie, a consultant with Whitesands Beach Hotel who said he took part in another ship sinking in Comoros in 1992, described the event as impressive.
+Ms-Katherine Anderson from the United Kingdom, travelling aboard the Mv Universe, exclaimed: “It is historic.
 Unbelievable!”

-Mv Dania was built in Norway in 1965 and until its decommissioning, she plied the Indian Ocean for more than 15 years carrying livestock.
-After decommissioning, and on her way to India on retirement, Buccaneer Diving, a Mombasa-based company, bought and made it an artificial reef.
+Before decommissioning, the ship carried livestock in the Indian Ocean for over 15 years.
+While en route to India after decommissioning, it had completed this task.
+After decommissioning and on her way to India on retirement, Buccaneer Diving, a Mombasa-based company, bought and made it an artificial reef.

 The ship now lies in around 35 M of water, just off Bamburi Beach.
-She was fully prepared for sinking, with her engines removed and hull cleaned to negate any environmental impact, and her interior fully cleared for safe penetration by divers.
+They removed her engines, cleaned her hull to negate any environmental impact, and prepared her fully cleared interior for sinking, allowing divers to penetrate it.

-She now has a specialised ‘assault course’ for trainee divers on her upper deck (at around 15 M) while special direction lines have been laid below deck for divers who wish to penetrate the wreck, down to 30 M at the ship’s lowest level.
+Her upper deck now features a specialized ‘assault course’ for trainee divers at around 15 M, and they have laid special direction lines below deck for divers who want to penetrate the wreck, down to 30 M at the ship’s lowest level.

-A Cement Barge was sunk off the South Coast the same year.
+In the same year, they discovered a sunken barge off the South Coast.
 The wreck has proved popular with abundant marine life and wreck divers.
-Mv Dania was formerly known as Mv Rodriguez.
-Have you done any diving near the Mv Dania lately?
+Mv Rodriguez used to be the former name of Dania.
+Have you done any diving near the MV Dania lately?
 Share your experiences by commenting below.